Last Updated on March 19, 2022 by Zwivel Team

 - Skin folds can lead to a variety of health problems.

-Many people assume that after undergoing a liposuction procedure they will instantly emerge from their doctor’s office with bikini-ready bodies.
-However, the reality isn’t always that simple.
-While it’s true liposuction can always be counted upon to remove excess fat from a treatment area, the skin that once housed that fat doesn’t just disappear on its own.
-It can linger and hang off your arms, or abdomen, or wherever the fat was removed from your body.
+While it’s true liposuction can always be counted on to remove excess fat from a treated area, the skin that once housed that fat doesn’t just disappear on its own.
+It can linger and hang from your arms, or abdomen, or wherever the fat was removed from your body.
 This is where skin-tightening comes into the picture.

 Skin elasticity (how well your skin tightens back up) is affected by more than just the amount of fat removed.
 There are a number of factors that impact skin elasticity such as:

 - Length of time spent at a heavier weight.
 The longer your skin spends stretched out, the less likely it will bounce back.